gmateesc/rpx/README.md

 <a name="configmap" id="configmap"></a>
 ### Create config-map resource

-Now we creat the config-map resource, which we will inject into the reverse-proxy pod under /etc/rpx/reverse_proxy.yaml in order to override the default configuration provided under config/reverse_proxy.yaml
+Now we create the config-map resource, which we will inject into the reverse-proxy pod under */etc/rpx/reverse_proxy.yaml* in order to override the default configuration provided under *config/reverse_proxy.yaml*.

-We use the information obtained at the previous step to define the config map resource using specification provided by the *reverse-proxy-configmap.yaml* file:
+We use the information obtained at the previous step to define the config-map resource using specification provided by the *reverse-proxy-configmap.yaml* file:

 ```yaml